bhauman/figwheel-main/docs/getting_help.md

 # Getting Help

-<div class="lead-in"> It is likely that you will run into trouble when
+<div class="lead-in">Here are some resources you can turn to when you
-you first start using Figwheel and ClojureScript.
-Here are some resources you can turn to for help.</div>
+need help.</div>

 The is an active community on the
 [Clojurians Slack](http://clojurians.net).
 There are many Slack